cloudxabide/jetsons.lab/README.md

 ## The Challenge
 Short version: a manufacturer needs to have an app deployed at "the edge" to run autonomous devices.

 The manufacturing floor has many "manual" or "human-driven" aspects, even when autonomous systems are involved.
-There is need/want to modernize and migrate from proprietary and slow-changing software implementation, to utilize more commodity off the shelf (COTS) hardware and Open Source Software (OSS) and modern Software Development Methodologies.
-We feel that once we have worked on this issue, we will be poised to address other challenges in a simliar way.
+There is need/want to modernize the software stack and migrate from proprietary and slow-changing software implementation, to utilize more commodity off the shelf (COTS) hardware and Open Source Software (OSS) and modern Software Development Methodologies.
+The benefits of working through this activity will be realized in a number of different areas in the business.

 ## Technical Objective
 Deploy a ["Container-based workload"](https://cloud.google.com/learn/what-are-containers) of some sort on small form factor devices to resemble a typical manufacturing environment.
 (Since I don't have an Industrial Manufacturing Facility nor remote Cell Towers handy, I have devised a representative mockup.)